 You’re engaged!
 Congratulations!
 Now, it’s time to start planning your wedding!
 But, where do you start?

 I think every bride there’s ever been has said, “I’m excited, but I feel like I don’t know what I’m doing.”
 What brides don’t realize is that this is completely normal.
 In fact, this is how most brides feel.

-Unless you’re a wedding coordinator, you’ll likely only plan one wedding in your lifetime—yours.
+Unless you’re a wedding planner, you’ll likely only plan one wedding in your lifetime—yours.
 So, don’t panic if you don’t feel like an expert!

 The key to having an engagement you can enjoy and a wedding day that you love is to work with trustworthy wedding vendors who are good at what they do.
 Once you have a team of vendors in place, you can relax and look forward to the big day!

 But, which vendors should you book first?
 And, is there a particular order you should book these professionals?
 The average engagement is 12 months long, so with this timeline in mind, here’s a timeline for when to book your wedding vendors!